restyled-io/blog.restyled.io/posts/2020-04-12-hello-world.md

   "Restyle Machines", which is a group of instances that automatically resize according to queue depth -- all built with AWS primitives

-- **Penny Jobs**: outlining our all-in costs and how we do what we do for about 10,000 Restyle Jobs per month for ~$100
+- **Penny Jobs**: outlining our all-in costs and how we do what we do for 10,000 Restyle Jobs for under $100 every month

 - **Suggested Changes**: why implementing Restyled on GitHub's Suggested Changes feature makes total sense, but is also nearly impossible